-She holds a Bachelor of Music from New England Conservatory, where she studied with James Buswell, and a Master of Music from the University of Minnesota, where she was Sally O’Reilly’s teaching assistant and worked with Minnesota Orchestra concertmaster Jorja Fleezanis.
-She was a Fellow at Aspen, Dean of Charles Castleman’s Quartet Program, program coordinator of the Philadelphia Orchestra’s Strings International Music Festival, and has played for the Oregon Bach Festival, Ernest Bloch Festival, Chautauqua Music Institute, Musicorda, Siletz Bay Music Festival, the International Congress of Strings, and for the Lake Chelan Bach Festival as concertmaster.
-The San Francisco Chronicle hails her playing as “simply first-rate”, and the Tacoma News Tribune “a superlative soloist.”
-(Source: http://violindenise.instantencore.com/web/bio.aspx.)
+Denise holds a Bachelor of Music from New England Conservatory, where she studied with James Buswell, and a Master of Music from the University of Minnesota, where she was Sally O’Reilly’s teaching assistant and worked with Minnesota Orchestra concertmaster Jorja Fleezanis.
+She was a Fellow at Aspen, Dean of Charles Castleman’s Quartet Program, program coordinator of the Philadelphia Orchestra’s Strings International Music Festival, and has played for the Oregon Bach Festival, Ernest Bloch Festival, Chautauqua Music Institute, Musicorda, Siletz Bay Music Festival, and the International Congress of Strings.
+The San Francisco Chronicle hails her playing as “simply first-rate.”

 The Role of the Concertmaster: As the ‘first chair’ violinist in a symphony orchestra, the concertmaster is the leader not only of the violin section, but of the entire string section and in some ways the orchestra as a whole.
 S/he communicates performance style to the string section by physical example and aids in synchronization across the ensemble through gestures and eye contact with other key musicians.
 In some orchestral music performed without a conductor, the concertmaster actually conducts through this body language while playing.
 When a conductor is present, the concertmaster remains his or her primary collaborator in realizing the musical interpretation of a composer’s work.